SimpleChainFans/document/en/2_BuildNode/README.md

 ![image](1.png)

 Download the corresponding version according to your server system.
 After downloading, follow the prompts to install it.
 After installation, create a wallet account by using the credential.
-Then you can pay or receive sipc, mining, and publish contracts.
+Then you can pay or receive SIMPLE, mining, and publish contracts.

 **Account：**